unicode-org/conformance/README.md

 ### Directory `testOutput`

 This contains a subdirectory for each executor.
-The output file from each test is stored in the appropriate subdirectory.
+The output file from each test run is stored in the appropriate subdirectory.
 Each test result contains the label of the test and the result of the test.
 This may be a boolean or a formatted string.

-The results file contains information identifying the test environment as well as the result from each test.
-As an example, collation test results from the `testOutput/node` file are shown here:
+The test results file contains information identifying the test environment as well as the result from each test.
+As an example, a collation test results file under the `testOutput/node` directory is shown here:

 ```json
 {"platform": {